Do Foundational Audio Encoders Understand Music Structure?: Results and Discussion

-\textbf{Learning method.} We found that most competitive models are all trained with MLM: MusicFM (MSD) is the most competitive model in this benchmark, as it achieves top-2 performance in all metrics; AudioMAE (Zhong) achieved top-2 performance in boundary detection; MERT (330M) showed strong performance in function prediction.
+We found that most competitive models are all trained with MLM: MusicFM (MSD) is the most competitive model in this benchmark, as it achieves top-2 performance in all metrics; AudioMAE (Zhong) achieved top-2 performance in boundary detection; MERT (330M) showed strong performance in function prediction.
 Compared to other SSL methods such as contrastive learning (MULE) and tokenization (EnCodec and DAC), MLM exhibits overwhelming success.

-Supervised learning models (PaSST and PANNs) cannot match the MLM models trained on music data, which is consistent with prior research~\cite{AE_MERT,downstream_2025_sonido} that models pretrained with supervised learning cannot generalize well to unseen tasks.
-Notably, fine-tuning the two AudioMAE models on the audio tagging task produces supervised models that outperform PaSST and PANNs, further emphasizing the importance of MLM pretraining.
+Supervised learning models (PANNs and PaSST) cannot match the MLM models trained on music data, which is consistent with prior research~\cite{AE_MERT,downstream_2025_sonido} that models pretrained with supervised learning cannot generalize well to unseen tasks.
+Notably, fine-tuning the two AudioMAE models on the audio tagging task produces supervised models that outperform PANNs and PaSST, further emphasizing the importance of MLM pretraining.